 Determine your budget: The APTA Student Assembly does not have funding for this event, but your chapter or school might be willing to make a donation (if you provide enough notice).
 You can also ask attendees to pay for their meals individually or you can organize the event as a potluck.

-Pick a date: The 2017 dinners are intended to occur March 29-May 3 as a follow-up to APTA's Federal Advocacy Forum in Washington, DC (March 26-28).
+Pick a date: The 2020 dinners are intended to occur April-May 2020 as a follow-up to APTA's Federal Advocacy Forum in Washington, DC (March 29-31).
 Events may be organized at any convenient time during this period.

 Determine a venue: Venues can range from a school classroom to a private banquet room at a restaurant or bar.
 Important considerations include the size and accessibility of the venue, as well as the accessibility of technology (access to a presentation screen is encouraged).